 That said, it’s difficult to guess on plays like this.
 It’s tough without experience.
 Especially since the old-school email and mailer promotions pretty much died.

-Jack Kellogg recently played the #1 with marijuana stocks.
-He’d witnessed the big sector run in 2017 and 2018.
-His thesis was that if Joe Biden won the election, weed stocks would spike.
-So he bought a basketful of weed stocks in January and waited.
+Jack Kellogg played the #1 with marijuana stocks in early 2021.
+He witnessed the sector run in 2017 and 2018.
+His thesis was that if Biden won the election, weed stocks would spike.
+In early January, he bought a group of weed stocks.
+Then, he waited.

-Jack’s spent years studying the 7-step pennystocking framework.
+Jack has spent years studying the 7-step pennystocking framework.
 He’s arguably the best student of the framework I’ve ever had.
-Jack crushed it in February after holding some of the stocks for nearly a month.* Keep reading for a review of one of Jack’s trades.
+He crushed it in February after holding some of the stocks for nearly a month.
+Keep reading for a review of one of Jack’s trades.

 Step #2: Ramp

-Keep in mind … promoters use a TON of bot accounts on social media.
+Tip: Promoters use dozens, if not hundreds, of bot accounts on social media.
 Ride the hype, but don’t believe the BS.
 You’ve been warned.

 When a stock is ramping, it’s possible to buy and hold for a few days or weeks.
 But again, you’re basically guessing that the promotion will work.

 This is how I made my first $1 million back in 1999 and 2000.
 And to be honest, I didn’t understand what was happening.
 I just recognized the pattern and rode the wave.
 I bought the breakouts.

 This is the most rewarding time to be long.
 But it’s also the riskiest.
 You MUST be aware that the higher a supernova goes, the more overextended it gets.
 Be very cautious with buying overextended stocks.

 It all comes down to experience and practice.
 When you’re wrong (and you will be sometimes) always follow rule #1: cut losses quickly.